Magnificent Obsession (1954 film): Production

 Sirk began production on Magnificent Obsession, his previous production, Taza, Son of Cochise having wrapped up the month before.

-Taza, a 3-D western, also starred Rock Hudson, and it was the second time the two had worked together (the first time being 1952's Has Anybody Seen My Gal?).
+Taza, a 3-D western, also starred Rock Hudson, and it was the second time the two had worked together (the first time being 1952's Has Anybody Seen My Gal).
 Hudson had previously played leading parts in Universal B-movies, usually directed by Joseph Pevney or Frederick De Cordova.

 The screenplay was written by Robert Blees and Wells Root, The film was produced by Ross Hunter.

+Among the significant differences between the book and the film are: